Program Policies VIKING WRESTLING CONTRACT 2024/25

 2. If an athlete quits or is dismissed from the Team at any time without justifiable cause (academics, injury, or family hardship) as determined by the head coach, the athlete will not be allowed to participate in the following season without a parent/athlete/coach meeting.

-We do a Calendar Day sponsor campaign, a car wash.
-These are all mandatory and everyone will be involved.
+FUND RAISING IS A MUST.
+We do a Calendar Day sponsor campaign and a car wash.
+These are all mandatory, and everyone will be involved.

-BUY OUT
+BUY OUT.

-If you would rather do a buy out instead of fund raising that is an opportunity.
-The buy out clause is $450.00.
-This does not release you from participating in the team events of the fund raiser (tournament, car wash), it just releases you from having to fund raise for the event.
+If you would rather do a buyout instead of fundraising, that is an opportunity.
+The buy-out clause is $450.00.
+This does not release you from participating in the team events of the fundraiser (tournament, car wash); it just releases you from having to fundraise for the event.

-Sign here and agree to make a firm commitment to your teammates, your coach, your school and most importantly yourself.
-By signing you agree to all terms listed in the contract.
+Sign here and agree to make a firm commitment to your teammates, your coach, your school, and most importantly, yourself.
+By signing, you agree to all terms listed in the contract.

 Student-Athlete- Print Signature Date